AlbaHernando/micropython_air_monitor_Group_4/README.md

 - Transmit the collected data via Wi-Fi to a cloud-based web dashboard for remote monitoring and historical data logging.

 ## 2. Hardware Components
+Describe your implementation and include block or circuit diagram(s).
 The following components have been selected to build the prototype.

+## 3. Software description
+Include flowcharts of your algorithm(s) and direct links to the source files.
+Present the modules you used in the project.

+## 4. Instructions and photos
+Describe how to use the application.
+Add photos or videos of your application.

+## 5. References and tools
+Put here the references and online tools you used.
+...